 The only thing we can really count on is cold, hard cash.
-I find it very misleading, as well as a little disingenuous that some say they are millionaires, when 70% of their net worth is tied up in an illiquid asset called “home equity.”
+It is a little disingenuous to say you are worth $1,000,000, when 70% of your net worth is tied up in an illiquid asset called “home equity.”

 Valuables (Jewelry, Collectibles)

-Perhaps your retirement goal shouldn’t be a net worth goal, it should be a cash goal.
+Perhaps your retirement goal shouldn’t be a net worth goal, but a cash or savings goal if you want to be really conservative.
 If your home equity, 401k, IRA, private equity investments so happen to be there when you retire, great!
 If not, no big deal because you never counted on it anyway.

 If you can’t do that, I’d diversify your cash into as highest possible yielding rental property as you can.
-Rental property is a very powerful asset to make money and hedge during inflationary periods!
+Rental property is a very powerful asset to make money and hedge during inflationary periods.